daiuc/qBioChallenges/README.md

 4. Data Visualization
 5. Stats

-Writen in R in Jupyter notebooks
+Writen in R in Jupyter notebooks.

+Click each `.ipynb`.
+Github will render jupyter notebooks.